silverback0/A-Hybrid-Movie-Recommender-App/README.md

 1. User creates an account or logs in
 2. Movies are fetched from TMDB
 3. User searches or rates movies
-4. Flask API processes recommendation requests
+4. Fast API processes recommendation requests
 5. Hybrid recommendation engine generates personalized suggestions
 6. Results are displayed in the Flutter application